Discover more from Risk+Progress

 An LVT makes intuitive sense when contrasted with other kinds of taxes.
 Income taxes, for example, tax your labor, placing some of your time and effort into government coffers.
 Most of us agree, earning money is a good thing, and taxing it almost feels like a punishment.

-In contrast, an LVT taxes only land.
-Land (with rare exceptions) is not created by humankind; it was already there.
+In contrast, an LVT taxes only land and the resources within it.
+Land and resources (with rare exceptions) are not created by humankind; they were already there.
 When someone owns land, they reap the benefits of something that they did not create, in economic terms, an unearned “rent.”
 An LVT places a tax on those rents, recouping them to be redistributed for the betterment of society.

 Like property taxes, the calculation methodology and tax rates would be public.
 Unlike property taxes, however, an LVT does not need to account for the nuances of the building that sits on top of it, so there is no need to individually assess each property.
 Adjacent lots would have virtually identical tax rates, making calculation and collection faster, easier, and more transparent.

-Most importantly, however, an LVT doesn’t punish development, it encourages it.
-With an LVT it would no longer be profitable to hold land in idle speculation.
-On the flip side, developers who make productive use of land would not see their tax bills rise because they built a high rise or shop upon it.
+Most importantly, however, an LVT doesn’t punish development, on the contrary, it encourages it.
+With an LVT, it would no longer be rational to hold land in idle speculation.
+On the flip side, developers who make productive use of land would not see their tax bills rise because they built a high-rise or shop upon it.

-Lastly, because the supply of land is fixed (again with rare exceptions), taxing it doesn’t alter the supply.
-Thus, there is negligible economic deadweight loss from a LVT.
+Lastly, because the supply of land is fixed, taxing it doesn’t alter the supply.
+Thus, there is negligible economic deadweight loss from an LVT.
 This means we can raise revenue without negatively impacting economic growth as most other taxes do.

+It seems too good to be true, a tax that can raise revenue without hurting the economy?
 Purist advocates of the LVT argue that we should set the tax rate at 100 percent to fully capture economic rents.
-To be clear, this is not a 100 percent tax on the land value (despite the name), but rather a 100 percent tax on the rental value of land.
+To be clear, this is not a 100 percent tax on the land value (despite the name), but rather a 100 percent tax on the “rental value” of land.

-Even at this rate, an LVT could generate enough revenue to replace income taxes.
 Studies done in the US in the 80s and 90s, estimated that land rent accounted for about 20 percent of GDP, or roughly 60 percent of the current state, federal, and local revenue.
+Even a 50 percent LVT could raise enough revenue to fund a large portion of government expenditures.

-This is profound because an LVT could generate sufficient revenue to replace less efficient sources of income, such as income taxes or corporate taxes.
-One 2002 study found that the elimination of taxes on production in the US alone, could raise national output by some $1 Trillion.
+More importantly though, because LVT engenders no deadweight loss, it can replace less efficient sources of revenue, such as income/corporate income taxes, while accelerating overall economic growth and prosperity.
+Indeed one 2002 study found that the elimination of taxes on production in the US could raise national output by some $1 Trillion a year.

 An Elegant Solution

-Land is not human-made, as such, there is no reason that any individual or corporation should privately benefit.
+Land is not human-made, there is no reason that any individual or corporation should privately benefit from it.
 This unearned rent can, and should, be captured and redistributed for societal good.
 Using this revenue, at the very least, we can eliminate income taxes, allowing workers to retain the full fruits of their labor.

-But we can take this further and adopt a Negative Income Tax as well.
-This idea, outlined in greater detail here, would establish a UBI system to replace the clunky, expensive, and ineffective welfare schemes we have today.
-The NIT, funded solely by an LVT would become the backbone of a new childcare benefit, unemployment, and retirement system.
+Going further, we could actually redistribute some of this revenue in the form of a Negative Income Tax.
+This idea, outlined in greater detail here, would establish a UBI system to replace the clunky and ineffective welfare schemes we have today.
+The NIT, funded solely by an LVT could form the backbone of a new childcare benefit, unemployment, and retirement system.
 Land value capture would also be ideal for funding public infrastructure.